 Benchmark - Performance data from select comparable communities for similar services that are indicative of best practices.
-This data is obtained from individual community performance surveys or performance reports, state performance measurement projects, or industry standards.
+This data is obtained from performance surveys, state performance measurement projects, or industry standards.

 BIRDIE - Is an acronym for one of the Village's process improvement methodologies used for significant process improvements.
 It stands for Bring the opportunity forward, Investigate the opportunity, Review potential solutions, Determine the solution, Implement the solution, and Evaluate the solution.
-For another informal methodology, see ACE.
+For another methodology, see ACE.